zenmonkeykstop/qubes-doc.rtd/user/advanced-topics/rpc-policy.rst

 fifth rule means that the user gets prompted for any situation not already covered.

-Further details about how this system works can be found in `Qrexec: command execution in VMs </doc/qrexec3/>`__.
+Further details about how this system works can be found in :doc:`Qrexec: command execution in VMs </developer/services/qrexec>`.

 (**Note**\ *: the ``$`` character is deprecated in qrexec keywords – please use ``@`` instead (e.g. ``@anyvm``).
 For more information, see